kotama7/AI-Scientist-v2-HPC/README.md

 Notes:
 - `mount_path`/`dest` must be under `/workspace`.
+- `host_path` must exist for local resources.
 - Local resources are bind-mounted into containers.
-- GitHub and Hugging Face resources are fetched during Phase 1.
+- GitHub/Hugging Face resources are not auto-fetched; Phase 1 is instructed to `git clone` / `huggingface_hub` download to the `dest` paths.
+- YAML resource files require `pyyaml` on the host.

 ## Outputs